angela-d/brain-dump/linux-config-tracking.md

 git init
 ```

-Add your user info (tracks who made what commit; this is kind of useless if changes are only made locally, but do it anyway)
+Add your user info (tracks who made what commit; this is kind of useless if changes are only made locally, but do it anyway).
+You only need to run these two commands once, during initial setup of the repository.
 ```bash
 git config user.email "angela@example.com"
 git config user.name "angela"